 Financial Management Association/National Honor Society:

 This national honorary society strives to provide opportunities to enhance the professional development of their members.
 For more information contact the FMA executive officers at 215-204-6673, http://www.fox.temple.edu?~fma.

 This is an international Risk Management, Insurance, and Actuarial Science fraternity.
 The purpose of the Sigma Chapter of Gamma Iota Sigma is to encourage, establish, and enhance the professionalism of students in the Risk Management, Healthcare Risk Management, and Actuarial Science programs.
 Contact Dr. R.B Drennan in the Risk, Insurance, and Healthcare Management Department at (215) 204-8894 or contact the GIS Officers at (215) 204-9368.

 Omicron Delta Epsilon:

-A national honor society for students interested in Economics and whose GPAs are at least 3.0.
-Please contact Dr. Fardmanesh at 215-204-5043 or firstname.lastname@example.org for more information.
+This is a national honor society for students interested in Economics and whose GPAs are at least 3.0.
+Please contact For more information contact the ODE officers at 215-204-8180,

 As part of the student's overall professional development, all FSBM students are strongly encouraged to participate in student organizations, professional associations, and academic fraternities.
 All major areas of concentration in the undergraduate curriculum have an associated organization.
 Freshmen and sophomores can utilize the organizations to find out more about the major fields of studies available to them.
 The student organizations provide an opportunity for students to meet one another outside the classroom as well as to meet practicing professionals from industry and government.
 Many organizations have an array of social activities that range from fundraising and community service projects to evening gatherings.